kilfour/QuickFuzzr/full-doc.md

   *Note:* Due to floating-point rounding, max may occasionally be produced.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = (Half)1, max = (Half)100).
-- Can be made to return `Half?` using the `.Nullable()` combinator.
-- `Half` is automatically detected and generated for object properties.
-- `Half?` is automatically detected and generated for object properties.
 #### Ints
 Use `Fuzzr.Int()`.
 - The overload `Fuzzr.Int(int min, int max)` generates an int greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `int?` using the `.Nullable()` combinator.
-- `int` is automatically detected and generated for object properties.
-- `int?` is automatically detected and generated for object properties.
 #### Longs
 Use `Fuzzr.Long()`.
 - The overload `Fuzzr.Long(long min, long max)` generates a long greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `long?` using the `.Nullable()` combinator.
-- `long` is automatically detected and generated for object properties.
-- `long?` is automatically detected and generated for object properties.
 #### Shorts
 Use `Fuzzr.Short()`.
 - The overload `Fuzzr.Short(short min, short max)` generates a short greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `short?` using the `.Nullable()` combinator.
-- `short` is automatically detected and generated for object properties.
-- `short?` is automatically detected and generated for object properties.
 #### Strings
 Use `Fuzzr.String()`.
 - The Default fuzzr generates a string of length greater than or equal to 1 and less than or equal to 10.